AiursoftWeb/Infrastructures/Readme.md

 ### Install on server

-Create a wildcard domian record to your server's IP.
+Create a wildcard domian record to your server's public IP.

 > Example: Resolve *.aiur.io to 123.123.123.123

-Execute the following command on the server (Replace the `instance.name` to your own brand name.):
+Execute the following command on the server (Replace the `instance.name` to your own brand name):

 ```bash
 $ curl -sL https://github.com/AiursoftWeb/Infrastructures/raw/master/install.sh | sudo bash -s aiur.io instance.name master